Click for Miles | Click for Money | Click for Good Causes

 Click for Miles, Money, and Good Causes

 I started this page many years ago for the several good programs that allow earning of miles or points convertible to miles just for clicking.
 They were so good I listed this as the first page on my website.
 Alas, most of these programs went out of business.
-But there are still a few left that are worthwhile (especially MyPoints.)
+But there are still a few left that are worthwhile (especially MyPoints and Swagbucks.)
 Recently I have discovered a few really easy to use programs that offer money instead of miles for receiving emails and clicking on them, and several that help causes by clicking on them.
 I include them on the bottom of this page.

 There is a trick to using these programs without getting annoyed by them.
 Most of them take a little time (a few seconds to half a minute) to down load anything after you click on something that gives you miles or money.
 If you simply stare at the screen waiting for the down load to happen, you will quickly conclude that it's not worth your time to do so.
 The trick is to always be doing something else while the down load is happening.
 I do all of my clicking while reading and acting on my e-mail.
 I have at least two screens open.
 I go the site and click, then instantly go to my e-mail.
 After doing something there, I instantly switch screens and click again.
 Etc. So the clicking costs me virtually no time, and I earn a free ticket or a few dollars every once in a while.